Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25129/README.md

 Then something unexpected happened.
 I found out that someone had actually posted a picture of my spectacles on the same day I lost them—11th October.
 I hadn’t noticed the post earlier because I wasn’t paying much attention.
 Rajaneesh from the CSE department had found them and kept them safe.
 Aparna, his classmate, helped me get in touch with him and collect my spectacles.

 Rajaneesh didn’t know me, but he still took the time to keep my things safe.
 Aparna didn’t have to help, but she did.
 And the security guard didn’t ignore me—he offered help when I needed it most.
 These actions may seem small to others, but to me, they were huge.
-They reminded me that kindness still exists in quiet, everyday moments.

 I want to sincerely thank the security guard, Rajaneesh, and Aparna.
 You didn’t just help me find my spectacles—you gave me a memory I’ll always carry.
 A moment where strangers showed care, and friends stepped in to help.
 I’ll never forget it.